artP2/stock-quote-alert/README.md

 ## Setup

 1. Clone the repository.
-2. In the root directory, create a file named `config.json`.
+2. In the root directory, modify the `appsettings.json` with your SMTP server datails.
-3. Add your SMTP server details and the target email address to the file, following this structure:

-    ```json
-    {
-      "TargetEmail": "your-email@example.com",
-      "SmtpServer": "smtp.example.com",
-      "SmtpPort": 587,
-      "SmtpUser": "your-smtp-user@example.com",
-      "SmtpPassword": "your-smtp-password"
-    }
-    ```
+> **Note:** You can override this settings in the cli arguments.

 ## Usage